 I’m not a fan of hairy bittercress.
 When it goes to seed it has sharp seeds that pop up in the air when you pass by them.
 It’s easy to how or pull up by hand before it goes to seed.

 Wild garlic is tough to beat.
 Using a trowel to dig them up is fairly successful but may require multiple diggings to remove them all.
 You’ll almost always miss a bulb!
 Boiling water does kill them off but they may need retreated.
+If you can’t beat the wild garlic you can always eat it!
+I have used the greens in place of green onions or chives in dishes.

 I think what we consider weeds needs reevaluated.
 Many weeds offer benefits to gardeners.
 We should save the weed title for those deserving of it like ragweed or Johnson grass!